JB1905/beta-tracker/README.md

 ##### 5. Run
 `yarn start` or `npm start`

+## Build with
+- Puppeteer
+- TypeScript
+- Nexmo

 ## License
 This project is licensed under the MIT License © 2019-present Jakub Biesiada